 As far as its Heritage line is concerned, much of BMW’s attention has been on its gigantic boxer twin, the R 18.
 It’s a euphemism for cracking the US cruiser market.
 So you’d be forgiven for thinking that marque was toying with the idea of letting the R nineT gently lowside into Euro4 oblivion.
 But not so.

-In a streamed reveal, the marque finally announced a Euro5 update for the R nineT model line — the pioneer model of BMW's heritage range.
-However, it did so, not without mention of the R 18 Classic, which was introduced by the Americas Regional Head, Trudy Hardy.
+In a streamed reveal, the marque finally announced a Euro5 update for the R nineT model line — the pioneer model of BMW’s heritage range.
+Nonetheless, BMW couldn’t resist mentioning the R 18 Classic, which was introduced by the Americas Regional Head, Trudy Hardy.

 New BMW R nineT Revealed

-The announcement of the 2021 R nineT may not have come as surprise to anybody paying the slightest attention.
-‘Spy shots' (obligatory) appeared a few weeks before the big reveal.
+The announcement of the 2021 R nineT may not have come as a surprise to anybody paying the slightest attention.
+‘Spy shots’ (obligatory) appeared a few weeks before the big reveal.

 Equally, it wouldn’t have shocked riders with a smidgen of awareness of the affection in which the 1,170cc boxer-twin is held.
 And, that’s even before sales volume and revenue are considered.

 According to Timo Resch, Head of Sales and Marketing at the Bavarian marque, more than 80,000 R nineTs have been sold in the seven years since it was first shown at various moto shows around the world.